 Column (i).
 Describe the method of valuation.
-Report property with a readily determinable market value at its fair market value.
-When fair market value cannot be readily determined, use an appraised or estimated value.
+Report property with a readily determinable market value at its FMV.
+When FMV cannot be readily determined, use an appraised or estimated value.

 Line 2.
-Add number of recipient foreign organizations listed on line 1 of Schedule F (Form 990):
+Add the number of recipient foreign organizations listed on line 1 of Schedule F (Form 990):

 - that are recognized by the Internal Revenue Service as exempt from federal income tax as described in section 501(c)(3); - that are recognized as a charity by a foreign country; and - for which the grantmaker has made a good faith determination, based on an affidavit from the grantee or the opinion of counsel, that the grantee is the equivalent of a public charity.

 Enter the total.